waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HM Usage:** HMs are used from the party menu.
 Fainted Pokémon can use field moves.
 - **Surfing:** Not all `ground` tiles adjacent to `water` are valid starting points.
 - **Boulder Pushing:** Activate Strength once from the party menu.
 For each push, simply walk into the boulder.
-  - **Standard Push:** When adjacent to a boulder, pushing it horizontally moves the player into the boulder's previous tile.
+  - **NEW - Standard Push:** When adjacent to a boulder, pushing it horizontally moves the player into the boulder's previous tile.
 Pushing vertically does NOT move the player.
+(Verified Turn 119915)
   - **NEW - Remote Push:** It is possible to push a boulder from one tile away (i.e., a one-tile gap between player and boulder).
 The boulder moves one tile, and the player does NOT move.
+(Verified Turn 119914)
 - **Puzzle Resets:** Leaving and re-entering a map (e.g., Victory Road 1F to Route 23) resets its boulder puzzles.
 Using ladders between floors (e.g., 1F to 2F) does NOT reset them.
 - **Off-Screen State Changes:** An object's state (like a `boulder_barrier`) will not update in the map data until it is visible on-screen.